suka94/ADM_HW5/README.md

 - Frontend Implementation
 - Bonus - PageRank on MapReduce
 - Algorithmic Question
-2. `CommandLine._final.sh`: The code used to provide the answers to the Commmand Line questions.
+2. `CommandLine.sh`: The code used to provide the answers to the Commmand Line questions.